 Performance metrics: Metrics such as accuracy and confusion matrices are used to evaluate the model's ability to classify documents into the correct topics.

-Best practices and considerations
+Best practices and considerations include the following:

 Dataset bias: Addressing biases in datasets to ensure fair evaluation and mitigate model inaccuracies [20].